 Who is at Risk for Type 2 Diabetes?

 The good news is that you can always start to introduce healthier habits and then the likelihood of developing diabetes can dramatically decrease.
 If you start to introduce a mixture of positive, healthy eating habits as well as increasing your activity level, you will begin to see positive changes to your health – on both the inside and the outside of your body!

 Ignoring your risk for developing type 2 diabetes just isn’t wise.
-Early detection is key, especially since type 2 diabetes is on the rise.
-I believe that if you have insulin resistance you likely already have metabolic syndrome and are heading towards type 2 diabetes.
-Paying attention to where you are today can help prevent you from becoming part of this growing statistic.
-It’s important to understand that whether you are at higher risk of developing diabetes or already have it, type 2 diabetes.
+Early detection is key, especially since incidence of type 2 diabetes is quickly rising in the US.
+I believe that if you have insulin resistance you probably already have metabolic syndrome and you’re on the fast track towards type 2 diabetes.

-Here are some of the most common risk factors associated with insulin resistance and type 2 diabetes:
+The following are some of the most common risk factors associated with insulin resistance and type 2 diabetes:

 - Having a first-degree relative (sibling or parent) with diabetes